Criminal Minds: Recurring

-Production

-In February 2021, a revival of the series was in early development at Paramount+, with a 10-episode sixteenth season revival officially greenlit.
-As of the Television Critics Association winter press tour a year later, it is still in development.
-In July 2022, Paramount+ officially gave the revival a full season order.
-The main cast of the previous seasons are all set to return, with the absence of Daniel Henney and Matthew Gray Gubler, the latter of whom has been with the series since the first episode.
-The season begin filming in August 2022.
-In January 2023, Paramount+ renewed the series for a seventeenth season.

 Reception

 Season 1

 The first season of Criminal Minds received mixed reviews from critics.
 It has a Metacritic score of 42 based on 21 reviews, indicating "mixed or average reviews".

 Dorothy Rabinowitz said, in her review for The Wall Street Journal, "From the evidence of the first few episodes, Criminal Minds may be a hit, and deservedly" and gave particular praise to Gubler and Patinkin's performances.
 Ned Martel in The New York Times was less positive, saying, "The problem with "Criminal Minds" is its many confusing maladies, applied to too many characters."
 The reviewer felt that "as a result, the cast seems like a spilled trunk of broken toys, with which the audience—and perhaps the creators—may quickly become bored."
 The Chicago Tribune reviewer, Sid Smith, felt that the show "may well be worth a look", though he too criticized the "confusing plots and characters".
 Writing in PopMatters, Marco Lanzagorta criticized the show after its premiere, saying it "confuses critical thinking with supernatural abilities" and that its characters conform to stereotypes.
 In the Los Angeles Times, Mary McNamara gave a similar review, and praised Patinkin and Gubler's performances.